 Science Fiction Filme) First of all, I would like to thank you for your time doing this Interview.
-I think you´re work have got a huge fan base here in Germany.
+I think you´re work has got a huge fan base here in Germany.
 Especially because for films like INDIANA JONES AND THE TEMPLE OF DOOM, COCOON or HOWARD THE DUCK of course.
-A lot of movie maniacs know the films you´re involved.
+A lot of movie maniacs know the films you´re involved in.
 Could you please tell us what you did before you come into film business.

 SFF) Why have you chosen the way of being into matte painting?
 Do you have any personal idols or role models in your business?
 Is there a movie or an event which makes you think: “I want to do the same thing.”?

-J.G.)
+C.G.)
 I have to say, Matte Painting chose me.
-I did not know matte painting existed until Frank Ordaz ask me if I wanted to try out for the job .
+I did not know matte painting existed until Frank Ordaz asked me if I wanted to try out for the job .
 I didn't know what it was only that I would get to paint and thats what pulled me in.

 Idols role models?
 The guys that I worked with in the matte department, I totally bowed and looked up to.
 It seemed that everyone I met at Industrial, Light, Magic had a quality of genius that was so amazing.
 Chris Evans taught me a lot about painting in general besides Matte Painting and Michael Pangrazio grounded me.
 He would tell me to just keep plugging away and “you can do it”.
 Michael was always right in his decision making for Matte Painting and rarely made a mistake.
 Frank Ordaz taught me a quality of organization and perseverance.
 No matter what the critique he just hung in there and stayed lighthearted.